expo/expo/docs/pages/versions/unversioned/sdk/wallet.md

 ### `Wallet.canAddPassesAsync()`

-**iOS only.** Tells whether current device supports adding passes to apple wallet
+**iOS only.** Tells whether current device supports adding passes to Apple Wallet.

 #### Returns

-A `Promise` that resolves to a `boolean` value of whether the device supports adding passes to apple wallet.
+A `Promise` that resolves to a `boolean` value of whether the device supports adding passes to Apple Wallet.

 **Examples**